MaxLap/activerecord_where_assoc/README.md

 Run `rubocop` to see all the other rules that you break.
 Use common sense, sometimes it's okay to break a rule, add a [rubocop:disable comment](http://rubocop.readthedocs.io/en/latest/configuration/#disabling-cops-within-source-code) in that situation.

-To test closer to what Travis-CI does (multiple ruby versions / multiple rails versions), use `bin/testall`:
+Run `bin/testall` to test all supported rails/ruby versions:
-* It will tell you about missing ruby versions, which you can install if you want
+* It will tell you about missing ruby versions, which you can install if you want to test for them
-* It will run rake test on each supported version or ruby/rails
+* It will run `rake test` on each supported version or ruby/rails
 * It automatically installs bundler if a ruby version doesn't have it
-* It automatically runs bundle install
+* It automatically runs `bundle install`

 ## Contributing